Aesculus flava

-Aesculus flava, the yellow buckeye, common buckeye, or sweet buckeye, is a species of deciduous tree.
-It is native to the Ohio Valley and Appalachian Mountains of the Eastern United States.
+Aesculus flava, also known commonly as the common buckeye, the sweet buckeye, and the yellow buckeye, is a species of deciduous tree in the subfamily Hippocastanoideae of the family Sapindaceae.
+The species is native to the Ohio Valley and Appalachian Mountains of the Eastern United States.
 It grows in mesophytic forest or floodplains, generally in acid to circumneutral soil, reaching a height of 20m to 48m (65 ft to 154 ft).